ImBLew/webscraper/README.md

-# webscraper
+# Webscrapers

+Collection of various Webscrapers I've made

+## WebscraperPOC

-Proof of concept web scraper for a proprietary system.
+Webscraper proof of concept created for proprietary system

+## WebscraperATC

+Webscraper for scraping ATC codes off WHOCC.no